Fred M. Jones: Fred M. Jones Estates (FMJ)

-In the early 1900s, Fred M. Jones and his brother, Henry Morgan Jones (born 1893), grew coconuts and bananas on their father's land.
+In the early 1900s, Fred M. Jones and his brother Henry Morgan Jones grew coconuts and bananas on their father's land.
 By 1916, their father had died, leaving Williamsfield Estates to them jointly with Fred having powers of attorney over the property.
-On 7 August 1916, Henry left to join British forces in the First World War, attesting with the 237th Battalion (American Legion), CEF; swiftly being transferred to the No. 2 Construction Battalion.
-Henry was discharged on 20 April 1919, having attained the rank of sergeant.

-James Hakewill's c.
-1820 watercolour of Holland Estate, now part of FMJ Estates.

 During the 1920s and 1930s, as large American fruit companies such as United Fruit and Atlantic Fruit moved their Caribbean operations to Central America, Jones acquired their lands.
-He was initially denied loans, possibly due to his mixed race.
+He was initially denied loans for this purpose, possibly due to his mixed race.
 However, he was eventually granted a loan by a small building society on the western side of the island.

-In 1949, after many years of operation, Jones's company was officially registered as Fred M. Jones Estates, Ltd. (FMJ), of which his father's Williamsfield Estates is now a subsidiary.
+In 1949, Jones's company was officially registered as Fred M. Jones Estates, Ltd., of which his father's Williamsfield Estates is now a subsidiary.
 In 1961, a dairy was established at FMJ.
-At its height, FMJ covered 10,000 acres across Portland and St Thomas, with the majority of villagers from settlements such as Duckenfield working on the property.
+At its height, FMJ covered 10,000 acres across Portland and Saint Thomas, with the majority of villagers from settlements such as Duckenfield working on the property.

-As of 2019, FMJ is managed by Nicholas Jones, grandson of Fred M. Jones; encompassing 5,000 acres and employing 220 people.
-Due to the Golden Grove Sugar Estates factory closing in 2019, FMJ estates transitioned from primarily producing sugarcane to cassava, which is sold to Desnoes & Geddes to brew Red Stripe.
+As of 2019, FMJ is managed by Nicholas Jones, Jones's grandson; encompassing 5,000 acres and employing 220 people.
+Due to the Golden Grove Sugar Estates factory closing in 2019, FMJ transitioned from primarily producing sugarcane to cassava, which is sold to Desnoes & Geddes and used in the brewing of Red Stripe.
 Another recent addition to FMJ is the Holland Crocodile Sanctuary.

 Public service and philanthropy

 In a 1965 article in The Daily Gleaner, it was written that "the Jones family has been a friend of the people over the years"; and, in 1971, that Jones himself was "one of [Portland's] most active and public spirited sons".
-Jones and his wife were active patrons of education, and Happy Grove School's Jones Library is dedicated in honour of their significant contributions to the institution.
+Jones and his wife were highly involved patrons of education, and Happy Grove School's Jones Library is dedicated to them in honour of their significant contributions to the institution, with Jones donating £7,000 to facilitate its construction.
 Upon Gladys's death, Jones donated sufficient musical instruments to Happy Grove School to furnish the pupils with an orchestra.
-In 1965, Jones also donated FMJ land for building Amity Hall Primary School.
-He also donated a medical clinic to the town of Manchioneal.
+He also donated a medical clinic to the town of Manchioneal; and, in 1965, donated FMJ land for the building of Amity Hall Primary School.

-In the 1930s and 1940s, he served extensively as a justice of the peace.
-It is likely he also exercised this office in other years.
-However, Jones was perhaps most active as the holder of civic and agricultural board positions.
+In the 1930s and 1940s, Jones served extensively as a justice of the peace.
+However, he was perhaps most active as the holder of civic and agricultural board positions.
 During his life he was named: